amebaplatform/privacy/english.md

 1. Items of personal information to collect and the method thereof (1) Items of personal information to collect

-    # The company collects the following personal information at the time of signing up or using the service to ensure seamless member registration, customer service and various services.
+<A> The company collects the following personal information at the time of signing up or using the service to ensure seamless member registration, customer service and various services.
 - Required information: email address, mobile phone number
 - Optional information: date of birth, gender